IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Customizing the Root Dataverse
 ++++++++++++++++++++++++++++++

-As the person installing Dataverse you may or may not be local metadata expert.
-You may want to have others sign up for accounts and grant them the "Admin" role at the root dataverse to configure metadata fields, browse/search facets, templates, guestbooks, etc. For more on these topics, consult the :doc:`/user/dataverse-management` section of the User Guide.
+As the person installing Dataverse you may or may not be a local metadata expert.
+You may want to have others sign up for accounts and grant them the "Admin" role at the root dataverse to configure metadata fields, templates, browse/search facets, guestbooks, etc. For more on these topics, consult the :doc:`/user/dataverse-management` section of the User Guide.

-Once this configuration is complete, your Dataverse installation should be ready for users to start playing with it.
+Once this configuration is complete, your Dataverse installation should be ready for users to start playing with.
 That said, there are many more configuration options available, which will be explained below.

 Persistent Identifiers and Publishing Datasets
 ----------------------------------------------